Kentucky Derby: History

 In January 2024, the purse for the Kentucky Derby was increased to $5 million.

+In the 2026 Kentucky Derby, Cherie DeVaux became the first woman trainer to ever win the Kentucky Derby, as the trainer of Golden Tempo.

+On August 5, 2026, Churchill Downs Incorporated and the New York Racing Association (NYRA) announced the Thoroughbred Championship Series (TCS), a six-race series for three-year-old thoroughbreds that is set to begin in 2027.
+The Kentucky Derby was designated as the first race of the new series.

 Attendance

-Millions of people from around the world bet at various live tracks and online sportsbooks.
+Millions of people worldwide bet at various live tracks and online sportsbooks.
 In 2017, a crowd of 158,070 watched Always Dreaming win the Derby, making it the seventh biggest attendance in the history of the racetrack.
 The track reported a wagering total of $209.2 million from all the sources on all the races on the Kentucky Derby Day program.
 It was a 9% increase compared to the total of $192.6 million in 2016 and an increase of 8% over the previous record set in 2015 of $194.3 million.
 TwinSpires, a platform for betting online and a partner of the Kentucky Derby and the Breeders' Cup, recorded $32.8 million in handle on the Churchill Down races for the Kentucky Derby Day program.
 This record was a 22% increase over the preceding year.
 On the Kentucky Derby race alone, the handle of TwinSpires was $20.1 million, which is a 22% rise compared to the prior year.

 The race often draws celebrities.
 HM Queen Elizabeth II, on a visit to the United States, joined the racegoers at Churchill Downs in 2007.